PlaidCloud/website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 {{< note >}}
 **This is not a production configuration**.
-MySQL settings remain on insecure defaults to keep the focus on general patterns for running stateful applications in Kubernetes.
+MySQL settings remain on insecure defaults to keep the focus on general patterns for running stateful applications in PlaidCloud.
 {{< /note >}}